Galbar/JsonPath-PHP/README.md

 This sets the behaviour of the instance to use SmartGet.

-What SmartGet does is to determine if the given JsonPath branches at some point, if it does it behaves as usual; otherwise, it will directly return the value pointed by the given path (not the array containing it).
+What SmartGet does is to determine if the given JsonPath branches at some point, if it does it behaves as usual; otherwise, it will directly return the value pointed by the given path (not the array containing it) or `false` if not found.

 GetJsonObjects
 --------------